 Pros of Staying at a Walt Disney World Resort Hotel

-- All of Walt Disney World’s free transportation is available for you to use starting from the airport (Disney Magical Express available through to January 1, 2022) to the hotel to the parks to the restaurants and so on.
+- All of Walt Disney World’s free transportation on property is available for you to use.
 Other options available to use.
 (I.E. Lyft)

-- No resort parking fee, because you don’t need a rental car.
+- No resort parking fee, because you don’t need a rental car if you use transportation option to get to/from airport.
+Click here for options.

 - The Disney Dining Plan is an option to purchase for your vacation party.
 Click here for DDP details.
 (Temporarily suspended.)